wazuh/wazuh-documentation/source/cloud-service/your-environment/agents-without-internet.rst

 To do this:

-1. Open a ticket requesting your VPC endpoint service name.
+1. On your Wazuh Cloud Console **Help** section, contact us requesting your VPC endpoint service name.
 It has this format:

    ``com.amazonaws.vpce.<region>.vpce-svc-<aws-service-id>``